 What are the loan terms and when will I be required to repay the loan?

-Loans up to $25,000 with no interest and small monthly payments depending on income level, are available to qualified homeowners who meet the program requirements.
+Loans up to $25,000 with 1% interest and small monthly payments depending on income level, are available to qualified homeowners who meet the program requirements.
 Loans in excess of $25,000 may be authorized on a case-by-case basis in extenuating circumstances, to address health, safety and emergent situations.
 Maximum loan to value shall not exceed 95 percent combined loan-to-value (total of all liens on property); however, loan values up to 125 percent, but not more than the FHA 221(d)(3) limits for Pierce County, may be authorized in extenuating circumstances.
 The final loan amount will be determined by the actual cost of repairs and/or improvements.

 The owner/occupant must have lived in the home for at least one year prior to application.
 Repairs made shall be subject to all adopted city building code and property requirements.
 All identified lead-based paint hazards must be eliminated upon project completion.